TIBHannover/Rapid-Collaborative-Health-Publishing/README.md

 Project to pull together the different parts that make up the public health textbook framework for books sprints and OER.
 Collaborative publications connected to OER.

+Objective: ‘Free up health knowledge held in professionals and workforce for use in public health and COVID-19 emergency’

 https://github.com/akademie-oeffentliches-gesundheitswesen/krisenmanagment to https://www.oncampus.de/weiterbildung/moocs/krisenmanagement

 Any questions Simon Worthington DM @mrchristian99 email simon.worthington@ti.eu